RepEval2017/RepEval2017.github.io/shared_task.md

 * Note that the paper also presents results with an [ESIM](https://arxiv.org/abs/1609.06038).
 That model relies on attention between sentences and would be ineligible for inclusion in this competition.

 * Both models are trained on a mix of MultiNLI and SNLI and use [GloVe](https://nlp.stanford.edu/projects/glove/) word vectors.

-Code will be available shortly.
+* Code (TensorFlow/Python) is available [here](https://github.com/NYU-MLL/multiNLI).

 <span class="c4"></span>